404background/3dgs-edit-tools/examples/README.md

 ![Haniwa mesh conversion example](https://raw.githubusercontent.com/404background/3dgs-edit-tools/main/images/haniwa_mesh.png)
 *Mesh conversion result using the hybrid method with ultra quality settings*

 All sample outputs have been confirmed to work with Supersplat viewer (3DGS) and CloudCompare (point clouds).
+Point cloud outputs have been extensively tested in CloudCompare for proper structure, color representation, and export compatibility.
+Mesh outputs have been verified with Blender to confirm proper mesh topology, material support, and visualization compatibility.
 For mesh conversion, parameter adjustment is crucial for creating smooth meshes with fewer holes - results depend significantly on the chosen reconstruction method and parameters.

 ## Command-Line Tools